Currently Documented Edition Signature and Seal Markings:

 The name arbitrarily selected here is one typical in botanical usage today, イロハモミジ, いろはもみじ, いろは紅葉, 以呂波紅葉, iroha-momiji.

-In naming the same species in 62, Rakusan chose to emphasize the fall leaf color instead of the species, 紅葉楓, kouyou kaede, lit. 'red-leafed maple'.
+In naming the same species in 62, Rakusan chose to emphasize the autumn leaf color instead of the species, 紅葉楓, kouyou kaede, lit. 'red-leafed maple'.

 Bohemian Waxwing, Bombycilla garrulus , 黄連雀, キレンジャク, ki-renjaku, lit. 'yellow-waxwing', is a native Japanese species.